FreeGV/FreeGV.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/jackrugile/pen/JddmaX.
+You can find this one at http://codepen.io/Siddharth11/pen/xbGrpG.

- Modification of a loading animation I did for a client.
+ Fun with CSS3 Keyframes